 Colorado's Canyonlands - The Colorado National Monument

-A spectacular view of Colorado's Grand Valley may be enjoyed from the top of Serpent's Trail, a vigorous hike with more than 50 switchbacks.
+A spectacular view of Colorado's Grand Junction may be enjoyed from the top of Serpent's Trail, a vigorous hike with more than 50 switchbacks.
 The more gently sloping Otto's Trail leads to an overlook for a panoramic view of a population of monoliths.
 For more adventurous hikers, the Monument offers backcountry routes from 4 to 8.5 miles in length.

 Adjacent to the Colorado National Monument are Black Ridge Canyons Wilderness and McInnis Canyons National Conservation Area.
 These remote settings offer natural arches and unusual Colorado landscapes for hikers, mountain bikers and backcountry explorers.